200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-Entrenched.md

 Taylor LaBresh

-ìBack when I had all me teeth, battle raged.
+‚ÄúBack when I had all me teeth, battle raged.
 The spoils sunk to the depths, my ship included.
-Donít ask how I escaped.
-Bring me a small amulet and keep the rest.î
+Don‚Äôt ask how I escaped.
+Bring me a small amulet and keep the rest.‚Äù

-The Old Woman built pressure suits with air tanks, but itís taken decades and sheís too frail to go.
+The Old Woman built pressure suits with air tanks, but it‚Äôs taken decades and she‚Äôs too frail to go.

 Difficult weather challenges PCs.
 Once at the site, they sink into the deep.